GM1957/GM1957/README.md

 I am the builder of [DevRook](https://devrook.gm1957.site), a social media web application with super powers.
 I Actively code and share posts on web technologies.

-I am always excited about new techs in market.
+I am always excited about new techs in the market.

 - :fireworks: I was part of some early stage startups and built products from scratch.
 - 🔭 I’m currently working on a no-code tool to help to take small scale businesses in new hrughts with features like never before.